buildtesters/buildtest/docs/configuring_buildtest/compilers.rst

     │ 1   │ nvhpc-mixed/23.7 │     ❌ │
     └─────┴──────────────────┴────────┘

-Note we have tab completion for available compilers that can be removed which can help determine what compilers you want to select
+Note we have tab completion for compilers names that can be removed which can help select the compiler you want to remove.

 .. code-block::